speakeasy-api/speakeasy/README.md

   -b, --baseurl string   base URL for the API (only required if OpenAPI spec doesn't specify root server URLs) -d, --debug            enable writing debug files with broken code -h, --help             help for SDK
-  -l, --lang string      language to generate SDK for (available options: Go, Python, TypeScript, Java; default: Go) -o, --out string       path to the output directory -s, --schema string    path to the OpenAPI schema -y, --auto-yes string  auto answer yes to all prompts
+  -l, --lang string      language to generate SDK for, defaults to go (available options: go, python, typescript, java) -o, --out string       path to the output directory -s, --schema string    path to the OpenAPI schema -y, --auto-yes string  auto answer yes to all prompts